jlandgre/Engineering_Model_Best_Practices/Roll_Length_Model_Tutorial/tutorial.md

 12. You will probably need some iterations with the above steps to get this working efficiently.
 For learning purposes, it is not a good idea to just copy/paste these, but our list of prompts is in Code_Writing_Prompts.xlsx spreadsheet.
 These successfully create a working model with only minimal cleanup required.

 #### Style Suggestions to Curate the Model
 As discussed above, you should clean up its code before calling it good.
 This is good for curation as well as for leaving a project you can be proud of.
-Chat has a tendency to parrot back your instructions as comments.
+Chat has a tendency to parrot back your instructions as comments.</br></br>
 We do not need a model with sections of code lines like this:

 ```
 #Set x to 4
 x=4
 ```

-Here are style suggestions to curate your code.
+Here are additional style suggestions to curate your code.
 Our tutorial is based on these which are a part of making the code self explanatory to humans and AI.
 * Names matter for making the code readable to humans, and it appears to provide context to LLMs also.
 We use descriptive camel case function and class names like ReadRawData and CalculateRollWeight.
 For variable names, use underscore separators, and make them descriptive and  consistent.
 An example is that our project needs to check results against hand or test-calculated **expected_slope** and **expected_intcpt**.
 Those names are far superior to **param1** and **param2**.
 * Keep project functions single action which means 20 lines long or so.
 It is ok for tests to be a bit longer as long as they are well curated with descriptive comments
-* The class' \__init__ function should initialize all attributes including setting internally generated ones to None, [] empty list and pd.DataFrame() empty dataframe.
-The \__init__ should include comments documenting what they are, what units they are in etc.
+* The class' \_\_init\_\_ function should initialize all attributes including setting internally generated ones to None, [] empty list and pd.DataFrame() empty dataframe.
+The \_\_init\_\_ should include comments documenting what they are, what units they are in etc.
 * Leave breathing space between groups of code lines.
 Our practices are to always leave a blank line before a comment, to try to keep comments to a single line and or rarely/never add comments on the same line as code.
 Here is an example.